The Hiatal Hernia Syndrome and Gluten Connection

 The stomach is located just below your ribcage on the left side and your heart is located also on the left side just above the diaphragm.
 The relationship between how the increased stomach pressure and poor diaphragm function affect your heart therefore becomes clear, simply by understanding anatomy.

 Yet patients are told that such an association is impossible.
-I can confidently say after working with patients for the past 15 years who suffer with this condition, that the association is very conclusive.
+I can confidently say after working for the past 15 years with patients who suffer with this condition, that the association is very conclusive.

 What about the anxiety?
 Again, anatomy explains what’s happening.
 When you don’t get enough oxygen, due in this case from your diaphragm being unable to fully move, your nervous system goes on high alert.

 You’ve heard of fight or flight.
 When your nervous system gets concerned about a decrease in oxygen, it manufactures stress hormones to “get your attention.”
 It’s a survival response to get you to address the problem.
-But the result is the wave of panic and anxiety, and you have no idea why you are feeling it.
-It’s very upsetting because you never know when it’s going to come upon you.

-Where does gluten fall into this picture?
 As you likely know, gluten is an extremely common food sensitivity.
 Hiatal hernia syndrome tends to start with the stomach malfunctioning.
 If you’re sensitive to gluten, it can cause the spasms that we see so commonly with this syndrome.

 In fact, it is a rare patient who does not have a food sensitivity and gluten is the number one food we find.
 It is therefore critical to identify if you have any food sensitivities, chief among them gluten.